By Deirdre V. Lovecky.

 To perceptive children, the pursuit of truth, the drive to know what truth is, and the need to understand justice and fairness, can supersede awareness of others’ needs.
 The long term goal for gifted children is to do what they know is right, despite opposition, while at the same time not using all their energy in railing against fate and other people for not recognizing what is so clearly evident.
 Having the capacity to really understand what underlies expectations for self and others can help gifted children to deal better with the conflict they feel.
 For example, at about age 12, Annie Dillard (1987) began to explore her own capacity for perceptiveness by wondering how much noticing of herself and others she could do.
 Too much and she was too paralyzed in her actions; too little and she would miss a whole level of experiencing that provided richness to her life.
 Finding the balance was what she saw was required.

-The existential dilemma faced by perceptive gifted children is how to learn to be trusting (but not naive) in a world whose limits and defects they see all too clearly.
+Interventions for parents The existential dilemma faced by perceptive gifted children is how to learn to be trusting (but not naive) in a world whose limits and defects they see all too clearly.
 Trusting relationships, based on mutual respect, that teach children to examine what people really mean and to judge the applicability of coping strategies for particular situations, need to be fostered.
 Within the context of such relationships, differences of opinion can be explored in an effort to understand how other people experience truth, what most hold as basic truths, and how truth is derived as an absolute.
 This includes discussion of the difference between absolute right, including moral right, and fairness in dealing with others.

 It can be helpful for these children to learn when truth is important and when feelings count more.
 Since many have trouble making that judgment, parents can be helpful in role playing and thinking aloud about the feelings engendered by the words used.
 As children learn that feelings also count, and that there can be other opinions that are equally valid, they also learn that there is room for compromise and negotiation.